** This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Step 7: Cream Together Sugar and Butter or Sugar and Shortening

 Now you will want cream together either the sugar and butter or sugar and shortening depending on what your recipe calls for.
 Make sure that your butter is at room temperature.
 This will take about 15-20 minutes.
 You just want the butter soft enough to mix up smooth with the sugar.
 Beat on medium to high speed for about 30 seconds to get a smooth creamy texture.
-This is the secret for light and fluffy cakes.
+This is the secret to light and fluffy cakes.

 Step 8: Let’s Add the Eggs

 Typically you add the eggs one at a time mixing well before adding another one.
 Doing this causes the cake to maintain its structure better.
 And again go by the recipe.
 Not all recipes require the eggs to be added one at a time.

 When it comes to dry and wet ingredients, typically you alternate between the two.
 You will add a little of the dry mixture followed by the wet (milk, juice) and mix.
 You alternate like this until they both are added and incorporated into the batter.
 Make sure you start with the flour and end with the flour.
 Mix well, but do not over mix.

 Step 10: Pour Batter into Prepared Cake Pans

 Pour the cake batter evenly into prepared cake pans using a silicone spatula and bake at temperature according to the recipe.
 Most of the time it is 30-40 minutes.
 Start out with the lowest time first, you can always increase the time if needed.
 You can check doneness by inserting a toothpick into the center of the cake.
 If it toothpick comes out clean, they are done.
 If there is any wetness on the toothpick, cook in increments of 5 minutes until done.
 This will keep you from overcooking the cake and drying it out.

 Step 11: Cool the Cake Layers Before Frosting